Medically reviewed by Drugs.com. Last updated on April 30, 2020.

 Dipyrone: May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Specifically, the risk for agranulocytosis and pancytopenia may be increased Avoid combination

 Itraconazole: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
-After a period of 3 to 5 times the half-life of itraconazole, increase the talazoparib dose to the dose used before initiation of itraconazole.
+When itraconazole is discontinued, increase the talazoparib dose to the dose used before initiation of itraconazole after 3 to 5 times the half-life of itraconazole.
 Consider therapy modification

 P-glycoprotein/ABCB1 Inhibitors: May increase the serum concentration of Talazoparib.
-Management: These listed exceptions are discussed in detail in separate interaction monographs.
-Exceptions: Amiodarone; Carvedilol; Clarithromycin; Itraconazole; Verapamil.
 Monitor therapy

 Promazine: May enhance the myelosuppressive effect of Myelosuppressive Agents.
 Monitor therapy

 Verapamil: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
-After a period of 3 to 5 times the half-life of verapamil, increase the talazoparib dose to the dose used before initiation of verapamil.
+When verapamil is discontinued, increase the talazoparib dose to the dose used before initiation of verapamil after 3 to 5 times the half-life of verapamil.
 Consider therapy modification